nushell-prophet/numd/README.md

 ## How it works

-`numd run` parses the initial file, generates a script to execute the found commands, executes this script in a new nushell instance, parses the results, updates the initial document accordingly, and/our outputs the resulting document into the terminal together with basic changes [stats](#stats-of-changes).
+`numd run` parses the initial file, generates a script to execute the found commands, executes this script in a new nushell instance, parses the results, updates the initial document accordingly, and/or outputs the resulting document into the terminal along with basic changes [stats](#stats-of-changes).

 Experienced nushell users can understand the logic better by looking at [examples](./examples/).
 Especially, seeing [numd in action describing its own commands](./examples/2_numd_commands_explanations/numd_commands_explanations_out.md).

 ### Details of parsing

-2. `numd` looks for ` ```nushell ` or ` ```nu ` code chunks.
+1. `numd` looks for ` ```nushell ` or ` ```nu ` code chunks.
-3. In the code chunks, that entirely don't have lines starting with the `>` symbol, numd executes the whole code chunks as they are, and if they produce any output (like in `print 'this'`), then the output is written in the ` ```numd-output ` chunks, next to the executed code chunks.
+2. In the code chunks, that entirely don't have lines starting with the `>` symbol, numd executes the whole code chunks as they are, and if they produce any output (like in `print 'this'`), then the output is written in the ` ```numd-output ` chunks, next to the executed code chunks.
-4. In the code chunks that contain one or more lines starting with `>` symbol, numd filters only lines that start with the `>` or `#` symbol, executes those lines one by one and output their results just after the executed line.
+3. In the code chunks that contain one or more lines starting with `>` symbol, numd filters only lines that start with the `>` or `#` symbol, executes those lines one by one and output their results just after the executed line.

 ### `numd run` flags and params